 The general principles in Article 17 state the core guidelines of the IDD.
 Insurance distributors should always act honestly, fairly, and professionally aligned with the best interests of the customer.
 "Member States shall ensure that insurance distributors are not remunerated or do not remunerate or assess the performance of their employees in a way that conflicts with their duty to act in accordance with the best interests of their customers.
 In particular, an insurance distributor shall not make any arrangement by way of remuneration, sales targets or otherwise that could provide an incentive to itself or its employees to recommend a particular insurance product to a customer when the insurance distributor could offer a different insurance product which would better meet the customer's needs (Directive (EU) 2016/97 of the European Parliament and of the Council of 20 January 2016 on insurance distribution, 2016b)."
 This section clearly brings the intermediaries' remuneration system in connection with the conflict of interests.

 Article 27 and 28 even goes into more detail and cover the topic of conflict of interests. "[...] an insurance intermediary or an insurance undertaking carrying on the distribution of insurance-based investment products shall maintain and operate effective organizational and administrative arrangements with a view to taking all reasonable steps designed to prevent conflicts of interest [...] from adversely affecting the interests of its customers.
-Those arrangements shall be proportionate to the activities performed, the insurance products sold and the type of the distributor (Directive (EU) 2016/97 of the European Parliament and of the Council of 20 January 2016 on insurance intermediaries ensure that all necessary steps are taken to identify conflict of interests.
-These conflicts can not only exist for intermediaries but also between managers, employees and any person directly or indirectly linked to insurance distribution activities (Directive (EU) 2016/97 of the European Parliament and of the Council of 20 January 2016 on insurance distribution of the council of 20 January 2016 on insurance intermediaries ensure that all necessary steps are taken to identify conflict of interests.
-These conflicts can not only exist for intermediaries but also between managers, employees and any person directly or indirectly linked to insurance distribution activities (Directive (EU) 2016/97 of the European Parliament and of the Council of 20 January 2016 on insurance distribution activities (Directive (EU) 2016/97 of the European Parliament and of the Council of 20 January 2016 on insurance distribution, 2016b).
+Those arrangements shall be proportionate to the activities performed, the insurance products sold and the type of the distributor (Directive (EU) 2016/97 of the European Parliament and of the Council of 20 January 2016 on insurance distribution, 2016b)."
+Furthermore, these sections state that all insurance companies and insurance intermediaries ensure that all necessary steps are taken to identify conflict of interests.
+These conflicts can not only exist for intermediaries but also between managers, employees and any person directly or indirectly linked to insurance distribution activities (Directive (EU) 2016/97 of the European Parliament and of the Council of 20 January 2016 on insurance distribution, 2016b).